Philadelphia's Kimmel Center hopes to return at full capacity in the fall with 'Hamilton'

 Hamilton is one of 13 award-winning shows on deck for this upcoming season.

-The Kimmel Center say it feels like their heart is beating again, as they wait for the curtain to rise in October.
+The Kimmel Center says it feels like their heart is beating again, as they wait for the curtain to rise in October.

 Philadelphia's Kimmel Center hopes to return at full capacity in the fall with 'Hamilton'